MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/troubleshoot-volume-activation-of-office.md

 - For more information about how to configure the KMS client, see [ospp.vbs script](tools-to-manage-volume-activation-of-office.md#ospp) and [Activate volume licensed versions of Office by using KMS](activate-office-by-using-kms.md).
 - For more information about how to configure the KMS host computer, see [Configure a KMS host computer to activate volume licensed versions of Office](configure-a-kms-host-computer-for-office.md).

-## MAK activation issues
+## MAK activation issue when internet connection uses an authenticated proxy

-### Office does not activate when it is connected to the network through an authenticated proxy

 You have to be connected to the internet to use MAK activation.
 But, if your internet connection requires authentication, MAK activation won't work and you'll have to activate over the telephone.
 For more information about this issue, see [Windows activation or validation fails with error code 0x8004FE33](https://support.microsoft.com/topic/a9afe65e-230b-c1ed-3414-39acd7fddf52).